containerdb/containerdb/README.md

 ### Features

-- Instantly launch a database
+- Instantly create a database
-- Connect to the database from anywhere
+- Connect to that database from anywhere
 - Password protected databases
-- Manually backup to Amazon S3
+- Backup to Amazon S3 or local folders
+- Backup external databases

 ### Roadmap